cesargb/laravel-update/README.md

 ],
 ```

-If prefer upgrade the system, change de command for `Cesargb\Update\Commands\Update::class`
+If prefer upgrade the system, set a `true` the param `scheduler.update.enable`:

 ```php
 'scheduler' => [